 Coming in from the east on two-lane US-101, the first thing you pass is the large, modern John Wayne Marina, built on land donated by The Duke’s family.
 The US-101 frontage through town is lined by the usual franchised fast-food outlets and some unique variations, like the 1950s-themed HIWAY 101 Diner (392 W. Washington St., 360/683-3388), in the heart of town.

-Just north of US-101, the MAC Exhibit Center (175 W. Cedar St., 360/683-8110, Tues.-Sat.
-10am-3pm, $3) houses everything from 12,000-year-old mastodon bones discovered on a nearby farm to exhibits of Native American cultures and pioneer farm implements.
-From the museum, a well-marked road winds north for 7 miles before reaching the waterfront again at Dungeness, where a 5.5-mile-long sand spit, the country’s longest, protects a shellfish-rich wildlife refuge.
+Just north of US-101, the Sequim Museum & Arts Center (175 W. Cedar St., 360/683-8110, Wed.-Sat.
+11am-3pm, donation) houses everything from 12,000-year-old mastodon bones discovered on a nearby farm to exhibits of Native American cultures and pioneer farm implements.
+From the museum, a well-marked road winds north for 7 miles before reaching the waterfront again at Dungeness Spit, where a 5.5-mile-long sand spit, the country’s longest, protects a shellfish-rich wildlife refuge.

 Cyclists and kayakers in particular like to stay near Sequim at the waterfront Juan de Fuca Cottages (182 Marine Dr., 360/683-4433, $120 and up), across from Dungeness Bay on a peaceful road about seven miles northwest of town.